Exponential Separations in the Energy Complexity of Leader Election: Deterministic Lower Bounds

 We now prove that $\max_i E_i \ge \log N$.
 The proof is inspired by Katona and \Szemeredi's \cite{KatonaS67} lower bound of the biclique covering problem.
-Encode the $i$th column as a binary string of length $\tau$ by replacing $T$ with $0$, $L$ with $1$, and $I$ with either $0$ or $1$.
-There are clearly $2^{\tau-E_i}$ possible encodings for column $i$.
-Since every pair of columns must have a row where they contain $T$ and $L$, no binary string is an eligible encoding of two distinct columns.
+Encode the $i$th column by a binary string of length $\tau$ by replacing $T$ with $0$, $L$ with $1$, and $I$ with either $0$ or $1$.
+There are $2^{\tau-E_i}$ possible encodings for column $i$.
+To solve \SuccessfulCommunication, the two devices in the network must successfully communicate at some time slot.
+Thus, for any two distinct IDs $\{\alpha, \beta\}$, there must be a row $r$ such that the $(r,\alpha)$- and $(r,\beta)$-entries of the table contain one $T$ and one $L$.
+Therefore, no binary string is an eligible encoding of two distinct columns.
 Since there are $2^\tau$ possible encodings, we have: